-These condensed interim consolidated financial statements are prepared using IFRS applicable to a going concern, which contemplates the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+These consolidated financial statements are prepared using IFRS applicable to a going concern, which contemplates the Company will continue in operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
 Future operations are dependent on the Company's ability to raise additional equity financing and the attainment of profitable operations.

-The Company has a history of operating losses and at December 31, 2014 has an accumulated deficit of \$13,649,351.
-At December 31, 2014, the Company had working capital of \$1,403,079.
+The Company has a history of operating losses and at September 30, 2014 has an accumulated deficit of \$12,969,606.
+At September 30, 2014, the Company hadworking capital of \$1,879,729.
 The Company will require additional equity financings in order to continue exploration of its exploration and evaluation assets and fund its administrative operations, but believes that it can maintain operations for the next twelve months.

-These condensed interim consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+These consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-2. BASIS OF PREPARATION (cont'd...)
+2. BASIS OF PREPARATION(cont'd...)